turingschool/curriculum/source/projects/supper_slog.markdown

 2. provde their own CSS that will be added to the page

 For the included themes, focus on the basics like font style and color scheme.

+## Evaluation Rubric

+The following criteria will be used for each evaluation:

+### Feature Delivery

+You'll be graded on each of the criteria below with a score of (1) well below expectations, (2) below expectations, (3) as expected, (4) better than expected.

+* Completion: Did you complete all base features as well as 2 supporting features?
+* Organization: did you use your project management tool to keep the project organized?

+### Technical Quality

+* Test-Driven Development: (1) disregard for testing, (2) gaps in test usage/coverage/design, (3) adequate testing, (4) exceptional use of testing
+* Code Quality: (1) poor factoring and understanding of MVC, (2) some gaps in code quality / application of MVC, (3) solid code quality and pushing logic down the stack, (4) exceptionally well factored code
+* User Experience: (1) inattention to the user experience, (2) some gaps in the UX, (3) UX is clear and makes it easy to navigate around the site (4) UX is especially polished and intuitive